 NEW ORLEANS

 Growing up in small-town Louisiana, New Orleans was That City Down the River - part eccentric neighbor, part cautionary tale, easy to judge, hard to understand.
-Since moving here in 2004, I've learned enough of its stories to understand one fundamental thing: it's a place where great hardship and great joy have always lived side by side, and in that way, I think it's a place we can all learn from.
+Since moving here in 2004, I've learned enough of the city's stories to understand one fundamental thing: it's a place where great hardship and great joy have always lived side by side, and in that way, I think it's a place we can all learn from.

 Recently, I've started creating videos again after a long hiatus from YouTube.
 My goal with these videos is to share a mix of practical guidance and my favorite stories from local history.
 For visitors, I hope to make your planning easier so you can focus on the wonder of getting to know this place.
 And for locals, I hope I can help make the familiar new again by sharing things you didn't already know.